Restaurant in Regents Park

 According to the Urban Dictionary “Drunch” is a Drunk Lunch, when friends gather for lunch and get drunk.
-The Regents Park branch of Drunch is located just around the corner from St Johns Wood Station and is an attractive Gastropub serving up European dishes.
+Drunch restaurant in Regents Park serving European dishes is located just around the corner from St Johns Wood Station.
 It includes a bar and an outdoor area where they serve a selection of shishas.

-The pub is really well decorated, very modern and attractive.
-As we visited near Christmas there was a festive theme running through the pub making it that more attractive and homely.
+The gastropub is really well decorated and very modern and attractive.
+As we visited near Christmas there was a festive theme making it that more attractive and homely.
 The staff are laid back and friendly and the pub itself was quite quiet so we could have a good natter!
 There is small bar area, a small restaurant area and a large outdoor area which is covered and has heating.

 We had an absolute feast at Drunch!
 We started with some Nocellara Olives and Chicken Croquettes: roasted chicken croquettes with chilli mayo.
-The olives were big and juicy and the croquettes were crunchy on the outside and soft and tasty on the inside – the chilli mayo was really great too.
+The olives were big and juicy and the croquettes were crunchy on the outside and soft and tasty on the inside.
+The accompanying chilli mayo was really great too!

 For our mains we had the Baked Sea Bass Fillet: with kalamata olives, peppers, spiced tomatoes & basil sauce and the Grilled Sirloin Steak: with portobello mushrooms, tomatoes, chips & bernaise sauce.
-The steak was cooked perfectly and seasoned well, the chips and other sides were all really tasty and the sauce was great.
-The fish was cooked really well and the sauce was rich and flavoursome – I really enjoyed this dish.
+The steak was cooked perfectly and seasoned well.
+The chips and other sides were all really tasty and the sauce was great.
+The fish was cooked really well and the sauce was rich and flavoursome.

-I loved the food at Drunch, every dish really was fantastic.
-The cocktails menu was interesting with combinations and the atmosphere is laid back and the staff all very friendly.
+We loved the food at Drunch restaurant in Regents Park and would definitely return.
+The cocktails menu was interesting with original combinations and the atmosphere is laid back.